Is Runna Free? An Honest Review From a Long-Time Runner

 What Is Runna?

-When you sign up, it asks you a series of questions about your current fitness, your running background, how many days a week you can train, and what you’re aiming for.
-That goal could be anything from running your first 5K to chasing a marathon personal best or building towards an ultra.
+When you sign up, it asks you about your current fitness, your running background, how many days a week you can train, and what you're working towards.
+That goal could be anything from a first 5K to chasing a marathon PB or building towards an ultra.

-From there, it creates a structured plan that fits around your life.
+From there, it creates a structured training plan that fits around your life.

-What makes it stand out compared to traditional training plans is that it’s not static.
-It doesn’t just give you a PDF and send you on your way.
-The plan evolves as you go, and your sessions are delivered directly to your watch, meaning you’re guided through each run in real time rather than trying to remember splits or scribble them on your hand.
+What makes it stand out compared to traditional training plans is that it isn't static.
+It doesn't hand you a PDF and send you on your way.
+The plan adapts as you go, and sessions are delivered directly to your watch, so you're guided through each run in real time rather than trying to remember splits or scribble them on your hand.

 After a couple of weeks, you stop thinking about what you should be doing and just focus on running.